-Example B TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting The story "Uncle Timothy's Ships" by Summer Woodford 9s about a Rid who admires his uncle and his uncle wants to be free.
-The theme of the story 9s live your dreams.
+Example B TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting The story "Unde Timothy's Ships" by Summer Woodford 9s about a kild who admires his unde and his unde wants to be free.
+The theme of the story is live your life without pain and follow your dreams.
 An understanding of the prompt is demonstrated throughout the response by identifying the technique and explaining its meaning relative to the evidence and passage.
 One technique the author uses is foreshadow to convey his theme in the story.
 In the passage the author writes, "He never bothered to say good bye."
-This means something will happen later in the story because Unde Timothy has never bothered to say good bye.
-Ducke Timothy knew that he would see his nephew the next day so he didn't bother saying it.
+This means something will happen later in "the story because Uncle Timothy has never bothered to say good bye.
+Uncle Timothy knew that he would see his nephew the next day so he didn't bother saying it.
 Relevant key details as evidence about the technique are included throughout the essay.
 The key details support the inferences made about the theme and demonstrate an understanding of the text.
-Although the student did not specifically state that the uncle found his freedom at the end of the story, the student references the uncle's desire for freedom when stating Uncle Timothy was using the ships and talking about himself .
-Another technique the author uses Analysis: Developing Is metaphor to convey his theme in the story.
-Summer Woodford writes, "someday I will let my ships taste freedom."
+Although the student did not specifically state that the uncle found his freedom at the end of the story, the student references the uncle's desire for freedom when stating Uncle Timothy was using the ships and talking about himself.
+Another technique the author uses Analysis: Developing is metaphor to convey his theme in the story.
+Summer Woodford writes, "some day I will let my ships taste freedom."
 I hnew what he meant."
 This lets me know that Uncle Timothy was using the ships and talking about himself because the ships outside are not free because they are tied by the ropes and the ships The direct quotes as text evidence are included and support the inferences about the character which alludes to the theme.
 (Evidence Someday I will let my ships taste freedom.
 I knew what he meant.
 Inference Uncle Timothy was using the ships and talking about himself because the ships outside are not free because they are tied up by the ropes and the ships inside are trapped in bottles.
-Reference to the theme Timothy feels that because he is old, he is trapped and can't have his freedom, but one day he will get it.).
-The student is inconsistent in connecting the inference to the theme.
+Reference to the theme Timothy feels that

+Inside are trapped inside bottles.
+Uncle Timothy feels that because he is old, he is trapped and can't have his freedom, but one day he will get it.